Tiny Bs journey

 What led me to living in a tiny house full time

 Hardship.
 The kind of challenges life delivers to us on our journey.
 Mine, was finding myself homeless, after a series of severe losses, which included a life altering loss of a business and homestead in a remote mountainous area in Northern, California.
 This caused my partner and myself to move to the Southeastern region to rebuild our lives, until my Father passed, devastating my small family and leaving my Mother, 81 years old, alone in Las Vegas, Nevada.
-The strain of being estranged across country took a toll on my relationship with my common law husband and business partner which ended, after 14 years, leaving me stranded without a place to live and with minimal funds.
+The strain of being estranged across country took a toll on my relationship which ended, after 14 years, leaving me stranded without a place to live and with minimal funds.
 In the Spring of 2016, out of desperation, I launched a GoFundMe campaign to raise funds for a road trip from Atlanta to Las Vegas to help my family.

 Tiny House Book

 My life exploded when I discovered tiny houses from the book, “Tiny Houses Built with Recycled Materials” by Ryan Mitchell, author of Tiny House Living.
 From there, I started researching tiny house contractors.
 Most tiny house companies had a wait list of a year out on their production and, I didn’t have that kind of time.
 I interviewed Nathan Light Watson of Tiny SMART House out of Albany, Oregon and he expressed compassion for my dilemma, and together, we chose each other.
 His crew built my tiny 20’ long by 8’– 1/2” wide by 13’–1/2” tall tiny house on wheels, and I went from homeless to a tiny house within just six months.
 In November of 2016, I began the tiny life.